 The previous work plan is from 2006 and the most recent monitoring report is from 2019.
-The conservators took custody of the land in 1893 and have been appointed in their current form since the twentieth century.
-Prior to this the area was common land with full commoner rights.
+The Conservators took custody of the land in 1893 and have been appointed in their current form since the twentieth century.

-Aerial mapping from google earth goes back to 1945.
-This shows that previously the whole site was grassland.
+Aerial mapping from Google Earth goes back to 1945.
+This shows that previously, the whole site was grassland.
 Since then, areas of the site have become wooded.